kavyaboompur/github-issue-ai-assistant/README.md

 You may download the ZIP file and follow the step-by-step execution screenshots available at the link below, or proceed with the instructions provided in this README:

 https://drive.google.com/file/d/1p0RtVNFa7DPiTowxK4ZMbQQsdTN5I5PQ/view?usp=sharing
+## Note on Repository Files

+For convenience, the backend and frontend source code are provided in ZIP format in this repository.
+You may either extract the ZIP files locally or download the extracted folders directly from GitHub if available.

+Before running the project, ensure the `backend/` and `frontend/` folders exist in the project root with the structure described in the Project Structure section.

 ## Important Note About Project Files (ZIP Format)